hashbangcode/drupal-batch-api-talk/src/slides.md

 ## Process - Messages

-- As the batch runs you can set a `"message"` element to print messages to the user.
+- As the batch runs you can set a `"message"` property to print messages to the user.
-- This will appaer above the batch progress bar as the batch progresses.
+- This will appear above the batch progress bar as the batch progresses.

 ```php
 // Message above progress bar.